Data Protection: Preventing Malware Incidents with Built-In Security Controls

 Qumulo Core’s software-based encryption provides complete encryption of file data by securing data at rest for all on-premises clusters created with Qumulo Core 3.1.5 and above.
 Keys are used to encrypt data, as well as to encrypt data keys themselves.
 A master key is utilized and stored on every boot drive in the cluster in a file that only root can access for an extra layer of security in order to encrypt a data key that decrypts the data itself.
 That way your data is protected from potential threats such as stolen disks or malicious actors in the supply chain who obtain decommissioned disks.

 These are Qumulo’s preventive security controls against malware.
-In the remainder of the series, linked below, you’ll learn about detective and correction controls.
+In the remainder of the series, linked below, you’ll learn about detective and corrective controls.

 Learn More